LSU baseball swept by Florida in final regular season series

 Trending News

 LSU will now turn their attention to the SEC Tournament.
-They have secured the No. 14 seed in the Tournament and will face the No. 11 seed on Tuesday night in Hoover.
-That first round of the tournament is a single-elimination game.
+They have secured the No. 14 seed in the Tournament and will face No. 11 seed Oklahoma on Tuesday night in Hoover.
+That game is scheduled for 8 p.m.
+The first round of the tournament is a single-elimination game.

 More News